streetturtle/pdf-element/README.md

 ## Contributing

 I would really appreciate any help.
-PR/issues and starts are welcome =)
+PR/issues and stars are welcome =)

 To run it locally make sure you have [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed and do the following: